tidyverse/duckplyr/index.md

 - `vignette("prudence")`: How duckplyr can help protect memory when working with large data

+- `vignette("fallback")`: How the fallback to dplyr works internally

 - `vignette("limits")`: Translation of dplyr employed by duckplyr, and current limitations

 - `vignette("developers")`: Using duckplyr for individual data frames and in other packages